openhwgroup/cva6/docs/04_cv32a65x/design/source/cv32a6_execute.rst

 * Two loads to the same address are allowed.
 * Two stores to the same address are allowed.
 * A store followed by a load to the same address can only be satisfied if the store has already been committed (marked as committed in the store buffer).
-Once the store is committed, the load unit stalls until the store is actually finished to process the load request i.e there is no fowarding.
+Once the store is committed, the load unit stalls until the store is actually finished (popped from the store buffer) to process the load request i.e there is no fowarding.

-..
-TO_BE_COMPLETED, But once the store is committed, do we do forwarding without waiting for the store to actually be finished?
-Or do we authorize the outcome of the load, which will be carried out in memory/cache?

 After the check of the store buffer, a translation request is made to the MMU's TLB.
 In the same cycle, a read request is sent to the D$, with the index field of the virtual address (1).